TLI-1994/Uniscan/docs/README.md

 * `--include-binaries` / `--skip-binaries` (default: include) – control native binary detection.
 * `--engine {auto|heuristic|semgrep}` (default: `auto`) – auto-select, force the heuristic engine, or use Semgrep.
 * `--version` – print the installed Usentinel version and exit.

-> **Semgrep snippets:** When the Semgrep engine runs, matching lines appear in the HTML and raw JSON when available.
-For community rules, Semgrep returns snippets only if you run `semgrep login`; otherwise the placeholder `requires login` appears.
-Findings still include file paths and line numbers so you can review the code manually.

 Progress indicators show automatically when Usentinel runs in an interactive terminal and stay quiet when output is redirected, so you can safely pipe results into other tools without extra flags.